 Day care for rehabilitation

-We offer daytime care and activities for people who need help fo short periods of time so that they can become independent again.
-It could be that someone has just come out of hospital and needs extra support for a while, or someone may have an alcohol problem and needs help to become independent again, we can help by
+There are daytime care and activities available for people who need help fo short periods of time so that they can become independent again.
+It could be that someone has just come out of hospital and needs extra support for a while, or someone may have an alcohol problem and needs help to become independent again, these can help by:

 - getting people back to being as independent as they can

 - take part in social, recreational, emotional and leisure opportunities

 Most rehabilitation programmes last for 6 weeks but sometimes they can be extended to last for 8 weeks.